ahaeusser/tscv/README.md

 ## Data preparation

-The dataset `elec_price` is a hourly `tsibble` with day-ahead electricity spot prices in \[EUR/MWh\] from the ENTSO-E Transparency Platform.
-The dataset contains time series data from 2019-01-01 to 2019-12-31 for 8 european bidding zones (BZN):
+The data set `elec_price` is a hourly `tsibble` with day-ahead electricity spot prices in \[EUR/MWh\] from the ENTSO-E Transparency Platform.
+The data set contains time series data from 2019-01-01 to 2019-12-31 for 8 european bidding zones (BZN):

 -   DE: Germany (including Luxembourg)